nicktehrany/website/website/content/IN4191 Notes/Lecture6.md

 #### Block Ciphers and Modes of Operation (Chapter 13)

-Block ciphers operate on blocks of plaintext at a time to produce blocks of plaintext.
+Block ciphers operate on blocks of plaintext at a time to produce blocks of ciphertext.
 Block sizes tend to be large, 64 bits in DES and 128 bits in other modern block ciphers.
 In order to limit the advantage of the adversary, the key space is kept very large such that $Adv_{\{F_k\}K}^{PRP}(A)\approx 1/|K|$.
 Block cipher is part of an encryption but requires a mode of operation, these are both developed independently.

 DES (Data Encryption Standard) was an _iterated_ block cipher which uses a _round function_ repeatedly.
 DES was deemed unsafe in the 90s but other variants (3DES, shown below) are still being used.
 Another such cipher is AES (Advanced Encryption Standard).
 The round function takes a block and returns a block of the same size, and the number of rounds can be fixed or varied.
 Each use of the round function uses a round key derived from the main secret key using an algorithm called _key scheduling_.
 The round function should be invertible for decryption and using round keys in reverse order.